duckets615/Scope-and-Closures/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure happens with anon func reaches outside the scope to grab the name variable

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the newroll will always be the same but the actual name will change.

 c.
 What is the lexical scope of `newRoll`?
+    newRoll scope is inside the anon function

 ### Task 3 - Stretch Goals